 — Submitted by Andrew Neff on 4.21.2019

-Having said that, we do have a unique capacity for greed and hoarding “things” unnecessary to our survival; but, having said that, we then have to ask the question, “Is art necessary to our survival?”
+Having said that, we do have a unique capacity for greed and hoarding “things” unnecessary to our survival; but, having said that, certainly one of those “unnecessary” things is art.

-The materialist would likely say no: art is useless, a Platonic imitation of real things and thus secondary to the importance of real things (the realness of which is also debatable from a Platonic perspective).
+The materialist in me would like to say no: art is useless, a Platonic imitation of real things and thus secondary to the importance of real things (the realness of which is also debatable from a Platonic perspective).
 And what’s worse: you may argue that the production of art is in itself destructive to the environment, thus making “environmentalist art” an oxymoron.
 With that in mind, I hate that environmentalism has become a political Left vs. Right staked issue.
-The question of climate change is too acutely important for our sluggishly bloated bureaucrats to answer, let alone answer truthfully.
-Perhaps this explains why the so-called cultural elites have taken it upon themselves to quote-unquote “spread awareness” on this climate crisis through their quote-unquote art.
-Like nature, art is complicated.
-The materials used to create art don’t pop out of thin air, even if the art viewer’s moral arousal does.
-And so determining art’s role in either helping or hurting the environment implicates a network of other serious issues from free speech to, I’d argue, the meaning of life; though, frankly, I do think art (or, at least, pre-late capitalist art) provokes in man a greater appreciation for nature.
+If we are on the brink of a climate crisis, then the question of climate change is too acutely important to be addressed in terms of abstract art.
+Plus, the materials used to create art don’t pop out of thin air.
+Huysmans’ À rebours (Against Nature, 1884) gives us the most honest attitude towards nature from an artist’s perspective: art leads to anti-environmental decadence, not any genuine sense of worldly duty or responsibility.
+Though, as a reflection of nature, art does have the capacity to provoke in man a “passive” appreciation for nature.
 Consider this quote by Oscar Wilde:

 No better way is there to learn to love Nature than to understand Art.
 It dignifies every flower of the field.
 And, the boy who sees the thing of beauty which a bird on the wing becomes when transferred to wood or canvas will probably not throw the customary stone.

 Second to submerging yourself in nature, the best art supplies an understanding of nature by revealing it simply as it is.
-With that in mind, while I find the likes of David Attenborough’s Our Planet commendable on this front, I’m not sure these nature documentaries are effective tools of environmentalist encouragement or, even, artistic expression — though these documentaries do educate and possess artistic, aesthetic elements.
+With that in mind, I’d say David Attenborough’s Our Planet does spread a genuine awareness of the larger world outside our doors, but this is because Our Planet is a nonfictional nature documentary — not an abstract work of art.

-I have certain friends who might even disagree with the “commendability” of Our Planet, as my wildlife-loving friends shun nature photography/documentaries altogether as not only intrusive on wildlife but promotional towards wildlife-destructive tourism.
+On the flipside, it’s possible that this Attenborough trend of nature photography/documentaries is altogether only intrusive on wildlife but promotional towards wildlife-destructive tourism.
 This is a common paradox among well-intentioned conservationists — e.g., Frank Michler Chapman, one of 19th c.
 America’s leading ornithologists, secured (i.e., killed) fifteen specimens of the now-extinct Carolina parakeet, the only parrot native to eastern U.S, to better understand this rare, beautiful bird.
 Chapman lived with the guilt of wondering whether or not his naturalist interventions contributed to the extinction of the Carolina parakeet.